ionianCTF/IPICS2025-CTF/README.md

 # 2. Competition - NITRO 5G (Duration: 1 Hour)
 Open the CTFd platform - Register/Login
-Start with the NITRO challenges - You should install docker and play around according to the walkthrough
+Start with the NITRO challenges - You should install Docker and play around according to the walkthrough

-# 3. Competition (Duration: 2 Hours) - 3 Machines (2 Local - 1 TryHackMe)
+# 3. Competition (Duration: 2 Hours) - 3 Machines (2 Local - 1 Hidden in the Network)
-2. Submit the flags on our CTF platform.
+Submit the flags on the CTF platform.

 - Moria: https://medium.com/@xBBsec/moria-vulnhub-writeup-131e4c767fc4
 - Gaara: https://medium.com/@rizzziom/gaara-walkthrough-proving-gounds-474a07f3a709